TritonDataCenter/sdc-cloudapi/docs/index.md

       ]
     }

-Great, now ssh back into your machine, and do something silly like:
+Great, now ssh back into your instance, and do something silly like:

     $ wget joyent.com
     $ ping -I 1 joyent.com